 The Mishnah Berura adds that if the liquid in the plate has cooled down, a ladle must be used according to all opinions.
-Therefore, when taking a second helping of soup, one must take care not to transgress Bishul.

-Case #5: When pouring water from a thermos flask into a pot of food that was removed from the fire.
+When pouring water from a thermos flask into a pot of food that was removed from the fire.

-Machlokes Mechaber and Rama
+Machlokes Mechaber and Rama - Pouring into a pot off the fire